 Luigi Giussani’s succinct definition of education is perfect: “education is an introduction to reality as a whole.”
 No part of the “deep down things” should be hidden from a young man in his formative years.

-St. Dunstan’s Academy opens the eyes of our students through encounters with reality in four core disciplines: worship, work, wisdom, and wonder.
+St. Dunstan’s Academy opens the eyes of our students through encounters with reality in four core disciplines: work, worship, wonder, and wisdom.

 Good Work

-According to the Medieval formula, “There is nothing in the intellect which did not begin in the senses.”
+St. Thomas asserted, “There is nothing in the intellect which did not begin in the senses.”
 Reality is first encountered through attention to the physical world.
-Daily work in the farm, forge, kitchen, and woodshop will awaken students to the goodness of God’s creation and the objective reality their habits and choice must align with.
+Daily work in the farm, forest, kitchen, and woodshop awakens students to the goodness of God’s creation and the objective reality their habits and choice must align with.

 Regular Worship

 Reality has a spiritual dimension that undergirds and corresponds with the physical world, and we ignore this reality at our peril.
 Our spirits need training in prayer, the study of Holy Scripture, and a life patterned around corporate worship in order to perceive the things of God, which are the realest things in existence.
-The school day at St. Dunstan’s will begin with morning prayer after morning chores are completed, and end with evening prayer before the community goes to dinner.
-Holy Communion on Sundays is the pinnacle of the week’s services, and will be celebrated with special festivity and splendor.
-The daily practice of common prayer and corporate worship will root and ground the students and faculty alike in the knowledge and love of God, “the love that moves the sun and the stars.”
+The school day at St. Dunstan’s begins with Morning Prayer after morning chores are completed, and end with Evening Prayer before the community goes to dinner.
+Holy Communion, pinnacle of the week’s services, is celebrated with special festivity and splendor.
+The daily practice of Common Prayer and corporate worship roots and grounds our students and faculty alike in the knowledge and love of God, “the love that moves the sun and the stars.”

 A Posture of Wonder

-At St. Dunstan’s, students will be invited to experience the created order with their senses and imaginations fully engaged.
-By beginning their journey towards wisdom in the poetic mode– soaking in the beauty, truth, and goodness of the stars, harrowing adventures, fortifying songs, and enthralling stories– students will be invited into a life of joy.
+At St. Dunstan’s, students experience the created order with their senses and imaginations fully engaged.
+By beginning their journey towards wisdom in the poetic mode– soaking in the beauty, truth, and goodness of the stars, the exhilaration and strain of harrowing adventures, the ring of fortifying songs, and the enchantment of enthralling stories– we invite our students into a life of joy.

 The Path of Wisdom

-Once their imaginations have been engaged, students will have the ability to study the good and great works of the Western past.
-As they learn Greek and Latin, read good poetry, discipline and delight themselves with mathematical truth, and delve into the complexity of natural sciences, they will grow in their capacity to make good choices in a complex world, and become wise through good teaching and rich experiences.
-Their studies will be drawn together by The Queen of the Sciences, Theology, and her handmaiden, philosophy.
+Once their imaginations have been engaged, students gain the ability to study the good and great works of the Western past.
+As they learn Greek and Latin, read good poetry, discipline and delight themselves with mathematical truth, and delve into the complexity of natural sciences, they grow in their capacity to make good choices in a complex world, and become wise through good teaching and rich experiences.
+Their studies are drawn together by The Queen of the Sciences, Theology, and her handmaiden, philosophy.

 Interested in reading more?
 Suggested further reading available here.